leothedrinker/heart/README.md

 # heart
-Ascii art of a heart
+Ascii art of a rotating heart

 ```
                        =!**####$$$$$$$$@$@@$$